v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-4-buildagent.md

 14. Upon login to the VM, an Epic Games license selection screen will be presented.
 Please select a license version.
 Find out more about Unreal licenses [here](https://www.unrealengine.com/download).

-15. You will also need to log in to Unreal, so ensure you have your Epic Games login details handy.
+15. Next, you will be asked to log in to the Unreal Launcher, so have your Epic Games login details handy.

 16. At this point, some command windows will pop up to show that the system is installing some packages like the Windows GDK.
 You can let it continue while you proceed with the rest of the setup.